spacebox-org/spacebox/docs/Architecture.md

 # Minimum Viable Product
+* File Sync
+* Ignore files
+* "Selective Sync"
+* Arbitrary Dropbox Folder Location
+* Dropbox OAuth2 Handshake (obviously)
 (TBD, but really important to get documented)

+# Generalization
+I've started to structure things such that they are backend generic (i.e. we could use something other than Dropbox with an appropriate implementation), and that has been an interesting exercise.
+I'm not quite sure how to feel.
+On one hand, it's really pretty to abstract everything into traits, but on the other, it's a bit tough to deal with.

 # File System Monitoring
 Turns out, there's good-looking, cross-platform crate called `notify`